 Place of Residence: Ashland, Alabama

-Background and Personal History: Fala grew up in Alabama’s capitol, Montgomery, and was used to big brick houses and people rushing around everywhere!
-But she also spent a great deal of time on her grandmother’s 40-acre farm an hour out of town, and it was there that she learned what the work of her hands could accomplish.
+Background: Fala grew up in Alabama’s capital, Montgomery, and was used to the large buildings and busy city life.
+But she also spent a great deal of time on her grandmother’s 40-acre farm, an hour out of town, and it was there that she learned what the work of her hands could accomplish.

 After graduating high school, Fala went from working part-time to full-time at an animal shelter, then continued to keep careers that dealt with animals.
-After she married her husband in December 2014, she left her job working as the kennel manager of a veterinary clinic, and the couple moved to Ashland, Alabama, on the land where her husband was raised.
+After she married her husband in December 2014, she left her job working as the kennel manager of a veterinary clinic.
+The couple moved to Ashland, Alabama to begin building a cabin on the land where her husband was raised.

-Fala is creating and selling art from scrap lumber and other recycled natural materials that she sells at local flea markets, consignment shops, and craft sales.
-In Spring 2016, she will start growing a large crop of heirloom Indian corn that she will save to sell and make cornmeal with.
+Fala enjoys creating and selling art from the scrap lumber and other recycled/natural materials that she sells at local flea markets, consignment shops, and craft sales.

 More Places to Find Fala on the Web: